-Cab or cutaway chassis, which do you prefer?
+Cab or cutaway chassis truck, which do you prefer?
 In a nation where trucks dominate the commercial vehicle landscape, vehicle manufacturers are launching new European style commercial vans and cutaway chassis at a pace never before seen.

-There are numerous considerations to be made the next time you choose between a cutaway or cab chassis.
+There are numerous considerations to be made the next time you choose between a cutaway vs. a cab chassis truck.
 Cab configuration, maneuverability, vehicle class, desired body, off-road frequency, and cost should all play a role in the selection process.

 - Cab Configuration - Do you work alone, in pairs, or in a crew?
 Does your application require cab space for items besides your passenger(s)?
 Cutaway chassis are limited to regular cab configurations keeping you limited to a driver and one passenger.
-Cab chassis have broader configuration choices with regular, extended and crew cab options that can accommodate from two to five individuals.
+A chassis cab has broader configuration choices with regular, extended and crew cab options that can accommodate from two to five individuals.

 - Maneuverability - Does your vehicle typically operate in a rural or metropolitan environment?
 Metropolitan areas, unlike rural areas, generally contain narrow city streets and congested traffic conditions making maneuverability much more important.
 Cutaway chassis typically have shorter wheelbases and front hoods, which cuts down on the overall turning radius and improves driver visibility.

 - Vehicle Class - Commercial vehicles come in all shapes and sizes, from Class 1-8.
-Cab chassis cover that entire span while cutaway chassis are only available as Class 2-4.
-If your application calls for a Class 1 or Class 5-8 vehicle, a cab chassis is your only choice.
+Cab chassis cover that entire span while cutaway chassis are only available as Class 2 through Class 4.
+If your application calls for a Class 1 or Class 5 through Class 8 vehicle, a cab chassis is your only choice.

 - Drivetrain - Maybe your job requires venturing off-road or you operate in a region that receives a lot of snowfall.
 Regardless of the reason, some applications require a 4x4 vehicle.
 If a 4x2 just won't cut it on your job site, stick with a cab chassis.